rgacote/dinosaurdance/content/posts/actors-finally.md

 title: "Actors"
 author: "ray@AppropriateSolutions.com"
 type: ""
-date: 2023-02-04T01:00:00-05:00
+date: 2023-02-06T01:00:00-05:00
 subtitle: "It's About Time"
 image: ""
 tags: [LearningElixir, Elixir, ProgrammingElixirBook]
 ---

-The lure of Elixir is not functional programming, it's Actors.
+For me, the lure of Elixir is not functional programming, it's Actors.

 When I first learned of Object Oriented Programming (OOP) my reading quickly lead me to [Smalltalk](https://en.wikipedia.org/wiki/History_of_the_Actor_model#Smalltalk) and then to [Simula](https://en.wikipedia.org/wiki/History_of_the_Actor_model#Simula).

-At the time, I was professionally digging out from large assembly language and C projects (and, so help me, Forth).
+At the time, I was professionally buried in large assembly language and C projects (and, so help me, Forth).
 Reading about Smalltalk and Simula formed my understanding of OOP.
 In my mind, a program could be built of simple little objects all chatting with each other.
-Each of these little programs would run asynchronously.
+Each of these little objects ran independently and asynchronously.

-Seymour Papert and Marvin Minsky described this model as a "little person."
+Seymour Papert described this model as a "little person."
-A concept which evolved from childhood educational theories.
 Two other terms I've seen are homunculus and kobito (Japanese for child).

 Add to my book learning the release of [BeOS](https://en.wikipedia.org/wiki/BeOS) in 1995.
 BeOS was designed from the ground up to provide multitasking and multiprocessing.